 Anyhow, get this.
 On March 7, 1923, the New York Times reported that Izzy and Moe "...raided what is known as the William H. Anderson Garage... seizing what is known as 'cut' whisky..."

-I wonder if this is stuff from that very same counterfeiting operation.
+I suspect that this may be from that very same counterfeiting operation.

 I would have no way to prove that, of course.
 But it's fun to think so, and not terribly improbable.